mindspore-ai/docs/docs/mindformers/docs/source_en/acc_optimize/acc_optimize.md

     def construct(self, *inputs):
         ...
         # Embedded modification to force replacement of gradient with torch gradient
         grads = self.grads
         if self.use_clip_grad:
             grads, global_norm = self.clip_grad_norm(grads)
 ```

 The above code, only for the realization of the reference, needs to modify the code according to the actual situation.

-If it is found that there is no problem with the optimizer calculation, and the loss difference of the second step is large, then it is necessary to re-compare the inverse calculation of the first step in detail through the Dump method.
+If you troubleshoot that there is no problem with the optimizer computation, and at the same time there is a large difference in the loss of step2, you need to re-compare the reverse computation of step1 in detail by means of Dump.

 ### Stage 3: Long and Stable Training Troubleshooting